How India's Digital Infrastructure Can Boost GDP By 2030

-India's digital public infrastructure (DPI) is poised to significantly boost the nation's economy, potentially contributing 4% to GDP by 2030, according to a new NITI Aayog report.
+India's digital public infrastructure initiatives are poised to significantly boost the nation's economy, potentially contributing 4% to the GDP by 2030, according to a recent NITI Aayog report.

 Key Points

-- India's Digital Public Infrastructure (DPI) initiatives are currently contributing nearly 1 per cent of GDP.
+- India's Digital Public Infrastructure (DPI) initiatives are projected to contribute 4% to the GDP by 2030, up from the current 1%.

-- A NITI Aayog report projects DPI could contribute up to 4 per cent of India's GDP by 2030.

-- The report suggests decentralised, state-led initiatives will best advance DPI 2.0.
+- The NITI Aayog report suggests decentralised, state-led initiatives will drive DPI 2.0, with the government acting as a catalyst.

-- Iterative cycles of collaboration are recommended to drive sectoral transformations, focusing on pilot implementations and ecosystem capacity building.
+- Iterative two-year cycles of collaboration are recommended to facilitate sectoral transformations through DPI.

+- The report emphasises the importance of engaging global partners in state-led transformations to establish a structured global engagement model.

+- The next phase of DPI should focus on enabling livelihoods, strengthening human capabilities, and unlocking new engines of growth across sectors.

-India's digital public infrastructure (DPI) initiatives are already contributing nearly 1 per cent of GDP and could reach 4 per cent by 2030, a NITI Aayog report said on Monday.
+India's digital public infrastructure (DPI) initiatives may contribute 4 per cent of the GDP by 2030, up from around 1 per cent currently, according to a NITI Aayog report released on Monday.

 The report titled 'DPI@2047 for Viksit Bharat-A Strategic Roadmap to Enable Non-linear Inclusive Socio-economic Growth" further said that India stands at a once-in-a-generation inflection point.
 "India's Digital Public Infrastructure (DPI) initiatives are already contributing nearly 1 per cent of GDP and could reach 4 per cent by 2030," it said.